paulross/pymemtrace/docs/source/examples/c_py_mem_trace.rst

 See ``tests.test_cpymemtrace.test_trace_to_specific_log_file_nested()`` for a more complicated example.

+.. _examples-cpymemtrace_decorators:

 Decorators
 ------------

 Often it is more convenient to use these as decorators of a particular function of interest.
-The decorators take the constructor arguments.
+The decorators take the constructor arguments and will write to teh appropriate file.
+Decorated functions that call other such decorated functions will behave appropriately with each registering the profiler and writing to its unique log file.

 For example:

 .. code-block:: python